Trading Order Types

 A buy MIT order price is placed below the current price, while the sell MIT order price is placed above the current price.
 For example, assume a stock is trading at $16.50.
 A MIT buy order could be placed at $16.40.
-If the price moves to $16.40 or below--the trigger price--then an market buy order will be sent out.
+If the price moves to $16.40 or below, the trigger price, then a market buy order will be sent out.

 For a sell order, assume a stock is trading $16.50.
-An MIT sell order could be place at $16.60.
-If the price moves to $16.60--the trigger price--than a market sell order be sent out.
+An MIT sell order could be placed at $16.60.
+If the price moves to $16.60, the trigger price, then a market sell order be sent out.

 Limit If Touched Orders (LIT)

 A LIT is like a MIT order, but it sends out a limit order instead of a market order.
 For a LIT order, there is a trigger price and a limit price.